Aṅguttara Nikāya 4.125

 Ābhassarānaṁ, bhikkhave, devānaṁ dve kappā āyuppamāṇaṁ …pe… subhakiṇhānaṁ devānaṁ sahabyataṁ upapajjati.

-… they’re reborn in the company of the gods replete with glory.
-The lifespan of the gods replete with glory is four eons.
+… they’re reborn in the company of the gods of universal beauty.
+The lifespan of the gods of universal beauty is four eons.

 Subhakiṇhānaṁ, bhikkhave, devānaṁ cattāro kappā āyuppamāṇaṁ …pe… vehapphalānaṁ devānaṁ sahabyataṁ upapajjati.